August 11, 2019

 By Susan Orlean

-This book lacked so much focus and editing that it's hard to embrace it 100%.* But it also enriched my knowledge of library history and captured the essence of the public library as a reliable sanctuary for everyone in a community.
+This book lacked so much focus and editing that it's hard to embrace it 100%.* But it also enriched my knowledge of library history and captured the essence of the public library as a place for everyone in a community.
 I have fond childhood memories of visiting my own local library, located a few blocks away from home.
 We didn't have a lot of money to spend on books, so the library was godsend and I remember the excitement of circling the small space searching for the maximum number of books (25) to check out at once.
 In later years, the same library employed my teenaged brother.
 (Still thankful for this.)
 Today, I continue to view the library as a reliable sanctuary and often utilize it as such.

 "In truth, a library is as much a portal as it is a place—it is a transit point, a passage."

 Painful to think of all the text that has been lost over the years as a result of human cruelty and ego.
 Let's please not forget this history.

 "In the saga of humankind, most things are done for money—arson especially—but there is no money to be made by burning libraries.
 Instead, libraries are usually burned because they contain ideas that someone finds problematic.
 In the thirteenth and fourteenth centuries, the pope ordered Jewish books to be collected and "cremated" (the choice of terms at the time) because he believed they spread anti-Catholic thought.
 The Spanish Inquisition introduced the idea of book-burning festivals, which were community gatherings around bonfires made of "heretical" books, including any written in Hebrew, especially the Torah.